In this tutorial, we will create realistic watercolor brushes for Photoshop from scanned paper using watercolor brushstrokes and washes.

 Set the following settings in your scanner preferences: A4 paper size, 300 dpi.
 Then start scanning.
 The color of our scanned paper can be different from the color of our strokes, but it is much more important for us to preserve the structure.

-3. How to Create the Strokes on Watercolor Paper
+3. How to Create a Watercolor Brush in Photoshop

 Go to File > Place and put your scanned paper into the document.